focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Don't redraw if mouse move is outside the window
 + Smooth rounded corners:
     + Review the current code
     + Try to find a way to implement rounded corners using SDF